zhaokany/realized_volatility/writeup.md

 - Frequency

-The task is to estimate a monthly Volatility which is for a long term horizon, whereas the given data is sampled every minute which is a very short term horizon and thus of much higher frequency.
+The task is to estimate a monthly volatility which is for a long term horizon, whereas the given data is sampled every minute which is a very short term horizon and thus of much higher frequency.
 It would be inappropriate to resample the raw dataset and use the prices every month apart to calculate the estimated volatility as this method doesn't count for intraday/overnight session properly.
 Nor is it sensible to reduce the dataset by only keeping daily closing prices.
 Plus, the information of the dataset will be under-utilized if we decide not to exploit the higher frequency, 1-minute data.
 So I have decided to stick to the original sample frequency and try to extract useful information for the monthly volatility estimation.
 As I will elaborate in "Chossen Approach" section, 1-minute time series exhibits more stationariness than longer horizon such as daily or monthly, making them more suitable to be applied in the Random Walk Model.

 - Price jumps